liamvnastoria/anime-sama/.github/SUPPORT.md

 # Support

-Thank you for using **Company Website** — the official company website developed and maintained by [Sky Genesis Enterprise](https://skygenesisenterprise.com).
+Thank you for using **Anime Sama** — A new version for Anime Sama developed and maintained by [Liam Von Astoria](https://github.com/liamvnastoria)

 We’re committed to providing a great experience, and there are several ways you can get support depending on your needs: